 Here in Australia, just as in many other countries, we have a “Big Four” in our banking world.
-Those banks are, in alphabetical order, ANZ, Commonwealth Bank of Australia, National Australian Bank (NAB) and Westpac.
-It’s difficult to say which is biggest out of those four, it depends which criteria you’re using as a measurement.
+Those banks are, in alphabetical order, ANZ, Commonwealth Bank of Australia (CommBank), National Australian Bank (NAB) and Westpac.
+It’s difficult to say which is the biggest out of those four, it depends which criteria you’re using as a measurement.

 Is it profit?
-Is it assets?
 Is it equity?
 Is it market capitalisation?
-Each and every one of those banks could come first or fourth depending which one you choose.
+Is it the number of branches or even how many ATMs they have?
+Each and every one of these top 4 banks could probably come first or fourth depending which criteria you choose as a measurement.